-- (1) Mr. Bodnarchuk does not receive any remuneration in his role as a director of the Company. - Mr. Short does not receive any remuneration in his role as a director of the Company.
+- (1) Mr. Bodnarchuk does not receive any remuneration in his role as a director of the Company.
+Mr. Bodnarchuk's remuneration is paid to 1331149 BC Ltd, a company controlled by Mr. Bodnarchuk. - (2) Mr. Morgans was appointed CFO and Corporate Secretary on February 16, 2023.
+Mr. Morgans' remuneration is paid to 1397257 BC Ltd, a company controlled by Mr. Morgans. - (3) Mr. Carmichael was appointed VP Exploration on February 1, 2023. - (4) Mr. Short does not receive any remuneration in his role as a director of the Company.
 Mr. Short resigned as the Chief Financial Officer of the Company on February 16, 2023 and was appointed Executive Vice President.
+On November 30, 2023 Mr. Short resigned as Executive Vice President.